 - Growing as many vegetables and fruits possible at home.
 I recently made a compost pit and put away kitchen waste in them.

-- Also, I started recycling/ upcycling my clothes instead of buying new ones.
+- Besides, I started recycling/ upcycling my clothes instead of buying new ones.
 It’s a great way for not only being sustainable, but also in creating your own style 😉

-Consumption is one of the easiest lever that we can adjust.
+In my point of view, consumption is one of the easiest lever that we can adjust.
 For example, I used to buy a lot of clothes without really paying attention to their country of origin neither the materials used.
 I have considerably changed this behaviour since couple of years, considering the deplorable conditions – human and environmental – in which some clothes are made.
-In general, I prefer to buy local and seasonal products, enjoying what each season bring to us and try to avoid overpacking products.
-I also favour public transport or bike (for short trips!
+Then in my everyday life, I buy essentially local and seasonal products, enjoying what each season bring to us, along with trying to avoid overpacking products.
+In addition, I also favour public transport or bike (for short trips!
 I’m not getting ready for the Tour de France).

 Can you mention a challenge which you overcame and how you did?

 There are a couple of memorable and ‘Oh, I did it ‘ moments.
-And one of those being during a technical fest in my college days.
+One of those which comes up to my mind undoubtedly was during a technical fest in my college days.
 I was known to be someone who panics and messes things when there are too many things on my plate.
-I was chosen as the organizer for the fest by my lecturer who somewhere believed that I could do this.
+Nevertheless, I was chosen as the organizer for the fest by my lecturer who somewhere believed that I could do this.
 It was my first time organizing an event.
 I developed the skill of time management from there and learnt the technique of making a huddle for the day so as to keep it more organized and chaotic free.

-I always wanted to learn snowboarding.
-I found quite hard to understand the basis, the right position or just to stand-up.
+I always wanted to learn snowboarding despite I found quite hard to understand the basis, the right position or just to stand-up.
 I overcame these difficulties, and never stopped trying, getting up, falling again (and again and again) until I made it.
-It is with the same attitude that I try to overcome some challenges in general.
-It’s not always easy, but at least I can’t regret not trying.
+Accordingly, it is with the same attitude that I always try to overcome challenges in general.
+Obviously, It’s not an easy mindset to carry, but at least I can’t regret not trying.

 I remember being in charge of checking the quality control system implemented by one of our supplier in his factory.
 At the beginning of my visit, the male factory staff did not really consider me seriously.
 But as my audit progressed, my questions and comments showed them my skills for this task.
 In this situation, as in many other experiences I have had, it was the quality of my work that allowed me to be seen at my true value.